3 months Premium FREE

 ⚠ What to Watch

-- • The trailing dividend yield of 1.56% falls significantly below the strategy's minimum 3% threshold, limiting immediate income generation for yield-focused investors.
+- • Forward dividend yield of 1.55% falls significantly below the traditional DGI 3% threshold, limiting immediate income generation.

-- • California's Sustainable Groundwater Management Act (SGMA) poses a long-term structural risk to the broader Central Valley agricultural sector, potentially impacting collateral land values over time.
+- • California's Sustainable Groundwater Management Act (SGMA) presents a long-term structural risk to the agricultural land values securing the bank's specialized loan portfolio.

 📊 Historical Trends (10 Years)